 They are not recommended outside the most necessary of circumstances.
 Surgery can also be a common treatment method.
 Surgery may address lumps and masses that occur due to cancers or thyroid nodules.

-Living with Thyroid Disorder
+Living with Thyroid Disorders

 Thyroid disorders can cause many different problems within the body and brain.
-These problems can impact the quality of an individual’s day to day life, and can include things like:
+These problems can impact the quality of an individual’s day to day life and can include things like:

 - Extreme weight gain or loss